windy/glassmorphism-bookstore/README.md

-# myapp
+# ClackyAI Rails7 starter

-The source code of myapp
+The template for ClackyAI

 ## Installation